-Architectural plans for the building — including elevations and floor plans — are included in the City of Boston Blueprint Collection in the Boston Public Library’s Arts Department (reference BIN N-4).
+Architectural plans for the building — including elevations and floor plans — are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN N-4).

 100 Beacon replaced a townhouse built ca. 1856 that later had been the Noble and Greenough School.
 The original house at 100 Beacon was located on the western half of a lot with a 56 foot frontage on Beacon.
 The eastern half was a garden running the length of Otter Street (later Embankment Road and then David G. Mugar Way).
 In 1916, the Commonwealth of Massachusetts approved the widening of Otter Street, including taking a10 foot strip, reducing the lot at 100 Beacon to 46 feet in width and eliminating most of the garden land.
 When the house was replaced in 1924, the new building occupied the entire lot, including the former garden area.

 100 Beacon was purchased on September 6, 1923, from William Spaulding and Dudley Pickman by Mary E. Macdonough and was demolished in mid-1924.
 Mary Macdonough probably was acting for Samuel Altman, the real estate dealer who filed the original building permit application for the new building on July 3, 1924.

 Click here for an index to the deeds for 100 Beacon and click here for further information on the land on the north side of Beacon, including the Storrow Memorial Embankment on the Esplanade.